 Admission to the School of Nursing is processed through the Office of Admissions/Student Services.
 Applications and information may be obtained by calling the School of Nursing at (201)795–8225, Hudson County Community College at (201) 360–4284 or www.carepointhealth.org.

 CarePoint Health School of Nursing graduates one class per year.
 Seats are limited.
 Qualified applicants are accepted on a first come basis.
 Once a class is filled, any additional qualified applicants may be placed on a waiting list.

-Upon completion of the program graduates will receive an Associate in Science from Hudson County Community College and a Diploma in Nursing from the Christ Hospital School of Nursing.
+Upon completion of the program graduates will receive an associate in science degree from Hudson County Community College and a diploma in Nursing from the CarePoint Health School of Nursing.

-The Christ Hospital School of Nursing does not discriminate based on race, color, age, religion, Handicap, National or ethnic origin, gender, sexual orientation, or veteran status in the administration of its admissions, educational policies, scholarship and loan programs, or any other policies.
-However, there are also essential eligibility requirements for professional nursing student’s participation in clinical practice.
+The CarePoint Health School of Nursing does not discriminate based on race, color, age, religion, handicap, national or ethnic origin, gender, sexual orientation, or veteran status in the administration of its admissions, educational policies, scholarship and loan programs, or any other policies.
+However, there are essential functional requirements in clinical practice for professional nursing student’s participation in clinical practice.

 The Cooperative Nursing Program applicant and/or student would be considered ineligible to participate in the nursing program when his/her physical, emotional, and /or intellectual disability and/or incapacitated state: